MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/visual-api.md

 **VisualUpdateOptions**

 * `viewport: IViewport` - the dimensions of the viewport that the visual should be rendered within.
-* `dataViews: DataView[]` - the dataview object, which contains all data needed to render your visual.
+* `dataViews: DataView[]` - the dataview object which contains all data needed to render your visual.
     * your visual will typically use the categorical property under DataView.
 * `type: VisualUpdateType` - flags that indicate the type(s) of this update.
 (Data | Resize | ViewMode | Style | ResizeEnd)
 * `viewMode: ViewMode` - flags that indicate the view mode of the visual.
 (View | Edit | InFocusEdit)